Palau, Sardinia: Modern and contemporary history

-The name refers to the Catalan-Aragonese conquest of the 14th century ("palau" as in "palace").
-The first mention of "Palau" can be found in the first Piedmontese land survey papers; the first town nucleus dates back to the first half of the 19th century, when the shepherds of "tempiesi" (from Tempio Pausaniaincluding the famous "Zecchinu") that lived in the surrounding countryside moved to their seaside houses.
+The name refers to the Catalan-Aragonese conquest of the 14th century (palau is Catalan for "palace").
+The first mention of "Palau" can be found in the first Piedmontese land survey papers; the first town nucleus dates back to the first half of the 19th century, when the shepherds of "tempiesi" (from Tempio Pausania including the famous "Zecchinu") that lived in the surrounding countryside moved to their seaside houses.
 They relocated temporarily to escape the torrid inner-land summer heat and gave life to the first families of the village, most of all to control their territories from a strategic point of view.

 In 1793, there was a French attack during the war between the new Republic and the Kingdom of Sardinia.
 The very young lieutenant Bonaparte, who was trying to occupy the isle of La Maddalena, was rejected along with his fleet and forced to escape by the local sailors led by the Maddalenian Domenico Millelire, who had placed cannons on the Palau coast, and the Sardinian shepherds, who were stationed along the coast and struck the French ships light weaponry.

 On the Isle of Saint Stephan, we can still find the house that young Bonaparte used as his base.